 Worth Traveling For: A world-class sensorial spa, secluded retreat atmosphere, and stunning views of the Algarve coast.

 - Rates from: $800/night

 Triple Creek Ranch, Montana

 Set in Montana’s Bitterroot Valley, Triple Creek Ranch’s cozy, luxurious cabins are the ultimate Western retreat.
-The adults-only resort takes activities to the next level — beyond the predictable horseback riding, fly-fishing, and mountain biking, visitors can try their hand at panning for sapphires or crosscut sawing.
+The adults-only U.S. resort takes activities to the next level.
+Beyond the predictable horseback riding, fly-fishing, and mountain biking, visitors can try their hand at panning for sapphires or crosscut sawing.
 Book early if you’re planning a summertime visit, but the ranch is open year-round with plenty of adventures on offer.

 Jumby Bay, Antigua

 Set on a small island off the coast of Antigua in the Caribbean, the aptly coined Jumby Bay spans 300 acres of tropical paradise.
 It’s surrounded by pristine white sand beaches, crystal clear waters, and lush greenery, and offers one of the best all-inclusive luxury vacations in the Caribbean.